gcky/etl-project-website/user-docs.md

 - Text encoding discrepancies may result in Tungsten not accepting your file.
 Tungsten works in **UTF-8**, while it will do its best to detect the encoding of your file using the excellent [chardet](https://chardet.github.io/) library and convert it to UTF-8, it doesn't always succeed.
 In these cases, you will have to convert the file yourself before uploading it again.

+<a class="anchor" id="load-download"></a>

+## Saving/Downloading Data

+After you have finished operating on the data, you can download it back in **CSV** or **JSON** formats.
+To do this, simply click on the <i class="material-icons md-16">save</i> button on the right of the top bar.
+You may be able to access a previously uploaded dataset by going to the same URL as the one generated when the data was first uploaded.
+However, this is **not guaranteed** and it is recommended that you save your dataset as a CSV or JSON file between sessions.

 <br>
 <hr>
 <a class="anchor" id="view"></a>

 # Data Viewing

-After Tungsten has successfully parsed your data file, you will be directed to the **Clean** tab in the main page.
-The Clean tab consists of two parts, the toolbar on the right and the data table on the left.
+After Tungsten has successfully parsed your data file, you will be directed to the **Transform** tab in the main page.
+The Transform tab consists of two parts, the toolbar on the right and the data table on the left.

 <div class="tableOfContents">
     <ol>
-        <li><a href="#view-layout">Layout</a>
+        <li><a href="#view-layout">Interface</a>
             <ol type="a">
                 <li><a href="#view-layout-dataTable">Data Table</a></li>
                 <li><a href="#view-layout-toolbar">Toolbar</a></li>